-- Please bring your BC Services Card or CareCard to your appointment. - You can bring any medical or mobility equipment that you need. - If you need to, you can bring a trusted friend, family member, or caregiver with you to support you through the process and/or translate for you if needed.
+- Please bring your BC Services Card or CareCard to your appointment. - You can bring any medical or mobility equipment that you need. - If you need to, you can bring a trusted friend, family member or caregiver with you to support you through the process.
 Please only bring one person.